AlexGatz/thinking-thoughts/README.md

 ## TL;DR
 Uses next.js, express.js, mongodb, and will be hosted on heroku.
 A custom react-native app sends messages to the express.js server which auto populates to the webpage for everoyone to read.
 Best for those random ideas you have while on the fly!
-Coming soon: "thoughts about thoughts" feature.
+Coming soon: "thoughts about thoughts" feature (commenting about thoughts).

 To use this you must add your own credentials.js file with a username and password and also change the url to match your mongodb (I used mLab).
 Afterwards you can run the server by simply typing `npm run dev` per usual after installing the dependencies of course.